AdrianVazquezMejia/Node_espnow/README.md

 # Description

 This is the source code of a Wi-Fi mesh's node based on ESP-32 MCU.
 This networks was designed to work along side Modbus RTU over serial line.
-Each node has a serial interface whicht is used to connect itself with Modbus devices and intergrate them to the network.
+Each node has a serial interface which is used to connect itself with Modbus devices and to integrate them into the network.

 # Installation